Aquila-42/Gesture-Controlled-Computer-Vision-gigs/README.md

 A high-fidelity, interactive astrophysical simulation that combines **General Relativity** concepts with **Computer Vision**.
 Built during my final year at **NIT Rourkela**, this project explores how we can use AI to interact with complex physical environments.

 ## 🚀 [Click Here for the Live Demo]
-*(Replace this text with your GitHub Pages link once it's live!)*

----

 ## 🛠️ How it Works